Oldest 100 News Articles

 • Sergeant George Anderson Ill

-The many friends of Sergeant George W. Anderson of the Third District will be sorry indeed to learn that he is again seriously ill at his South Camden home, 582 Clinton Street.
-Several months ago Sergeant Anderson underwent an operation in a Philadelphia hospital, his life being saved by the transfusion of blood from the arms of heroic comrades.
-Last week he suffered a relapse from an internal ailment and yesterday was said to be in a critical condition.
+Camden Courier – January 9, 1922 The many friends of Sergeant George W. Anderson of the Third District will be sorry indeed to learn that he is again seriously ill at his South Camden home, 582 Clinton Street.
+Several months ago Sergeant Anderson underwent an operation in a Philadelphia hospital, his life being saved by…

 Read More…